wisnia74/WaitUntilFullyRested/README.md

 ***Need to smith a lot and can't be bothered with "guessing" at what point your character regenerated back to 100% stamina?
 This mod is for you!***

 The mod is fully localised, however I achieved that using Google Translate so the results might not be good in some cases.
 Since it's really small and simple, it has no dependencies.
 There's probably a ton of stamina mods out there, but I really wanted to just have a QoL feature and not something that would alter the gameplay in any way.

+The mod can be found on [NexusMods](https://www.nexusmods.com/mountandblade2bannerlord/mods/4515).

 ## How it works
 It adds a simple button "Wait until you are fully rested" to towns and castles (not to villages because waiting in a village does not regenerate stamina anyway).